sandiegojs/vanilla-browser-workshop/index.md

 If you want to learn more about validations that are available for inputs, [MDN has a great article covering the details][mdn-validations].

+## DOM

+The Document Object Model(DOM) is how we are able to interact with our page via JavaScript.

+> The Document Object Model (DOM) is a programming interface for HTML, XML and SVG documents.
+It provides a structured representation of the document (a tree) and it defines a way that the structure can be accessed from programs so that they can change the document structure, style and content.
+The DOM provides a representation of the document as a structured group of nodes and objects that have properties and methods.
+Nodes can also have event handlers attached to them, and once that event is triggered the event handlers get executed.
+Essentially, it connects web pages to scripts or programming languages. -[MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)

+One of the trickest things about the DOM is that it's up to the browser vendor to implement it and therefore every implementation is a little different.
+This is why we get browser compatability issues.

+But as you will see there is a large API exposed by the DOM which allows us to craft powerful user experiences.
+An easy way to think of the DOM is a tree of nested nodes and each node is an element from our HTML document, e.g. a `div`, `p`, `button`, etc...

+To visualize this all you need to do is open your web inspector and look at the `Elements` tab to see this structure realized.
+Each one of those nodes (elements) has many properties and functions you can take advantage off.

 ## Add submit event